 Ruffle is a Flash Player emulator that is built using the Rust programming language.
 You can consider Ruffle a Flash player alternative for your website or PC.
 You can also install this Flash player as an extension on web browsers like Google Chrome, Firefox, Edge, and Safari.
 In addition, Ruffle has desktop apps available for Windows, macOS, and Linux.

 Compatibility is an area where Ruffle can improve things, though.
-Even though it has support for ActionScript 1, ActionScript 2 and ActionScript 3 support are still underway.
+Even though it has support for ActionScript 1, ActionScript 2, and ActionScript 3, support is still underway.
 Therefore, even though Ruffle can handle a variety of Flash content, you may face a few issues while loading SWF files.
 On the bright side, Ruffle is open source and will stay free.

 #5 CheerpX for Flash